News & Events

 • Share Your Story: A Toolkit for Creating Digital Collections

 Digitization is not simply making a digital copy of an object.
 It is a process of collecting, reformatting, cataloging, storing, and sharing digital objects.
-With this workshop you will learn the fundamentals of each area of the digitization workflow: selection, digital capture, description, and sharing, and leave with a toolkit to get you started on your digitization journey.
-This workshop is for those that are new to digital collections.
+With this workshop, you will learn the fundamentals of each area of the digitization workflow: selection, digital capture, description, and sharing, and leave with a toolkit to get you started on your digitization journey.
+This workshop is for those who are new to digital collections.
 Learning Objectives:

 • Framework for selecting items and copyright considerations